teosam89/dyDouYinDownloadConvertMp3/README.md

 4. **Usage**

-   Paste the Douyin share link, click "🔍 侦测资源" (Detect Resource).
+   Paste the Douyin share link, click "侦测资源" (Detect Resource).
 Once parsed, you can preview or download the MP3.

 # Disclaimer
 This project is for educational and personal research purposes only.
 Please do not use it for commercial purposes.
 The copyright of the downloaded media belongs to the original platform and authors.